 Conditions that apply to Reinstatement Value Claims

-- The claim amount will be changed to standard claim amount if the reinstatement of the property is not complete within 12 months of the loss/destruction,
+- The claim amount changed to the standard claim amount if the reinstatement of the property is not complete within 12 months of the loss/destruction,

 - The insurer will release only the standard cover amount unless the insured has spent money on reinstatement or replacement of damaged property